Minnesota State Patrol: State Patrol Chief

-Since 1929, the State Patrol has been commanded by the State Patrol Chief, who has the rank of Colonel.
+Since 1929, the State Patrol has been commanded by the State Patrol Chief, who holds the rank of Colonel.
 The Colonel reports directly to the Minnesota Commissioner of Public Safety, who is appointed by the governor and serves in the Governor's Cabinet.
-In 1997, Anne L. Beers was appointed Chief of the State Patrol, as the first woman to hold the rank of Commander of a State Police Agency in U.S.
+In 1997, Anne L. Beers was appointed Chief of the State Patrol, as the first woman to hold the position of Commander of a State Police Agency in U.S.

 The following is a list of those that have held the title of State Patrol Chief: